flagshipcompany/best-practices/reconciliation.md

 ORDER BY ov.shipment_id
 ;
 ```
-Some differences in the costs are normal because we don't reconcile differences of less than one CAD.
+Some small differences are normal.

 #### Other useful queries
 * Total debits for a cycle and courier: